Russia to Apple: Kill Telegram crypto-chat – or the App Store gets it

 Russia’s tried to ban Telegram for several months, citing its use by terrorist groups as justification and securing court orders to access its encryption keys.
 Telegram has declined to comply, saying it doesn’t have the keys and never did!

-The ban’s been interpreted as politically-motivated rather than a national security effort, as opponents of the government are thought to use the app to organise.
+The ban has been interpreted as politically motivated rather than a national security effort, as opponents of the government are thought to use the app to organise.